Informatics-John-Innes-Centre/ingenannot-pipeline/README.md

 mv /path/to/my/input.csv .
 ```

 To install required dependencies you will need to first install the [Pixi](https://github.com/prefix-dev/pixi/) package manager.
 This pipeline requires **nextflow** and **apptainer**.
-You opt to use your own installation of apptainer like so (recommended for HPC environments):
+You can opt to use your own installation of apptainer like so (recommended for **HPC environments):
 ```bash
 pixi install
 ```
-Or you can include a fresh apptainer installation into the pixi environment (recommended for local execution):
+Or you can include apptainer in the pixi environment (recommended for **local** execution):
 ```bash
 pixi install -e apptainer
 ```